vsouza/awesome-ios/README.md

 * [AmazingBubbles](https://github.com/GlebRadchenko/AmazingBubbles) - Apple Music like Bubble Picker using Dynamic Animation. 🔶
 * [LoginKit](https://github.com/IcaliaLabs/LoginKit) - LoginKit is a quick and easy way to add a Login/Signup UX to your iOS app.  🔶
 * [Haptica](https://github.com/efremidze/Haptica) - Easy Haptic Feedback Generator. :large_orange_diamond:
-* [GDCheckbox](https://github.com/SaeidBsn/GDCheckbox) - An easy to use custom checkbox/radio button component for iOS, with support of IBDesign Inspector :large_orange_diamond:
+* [GDCheckbox](https://github.com/SaeidBsn/GDCheckbox) - An easy to use custom checkbox/radio button component for iOS, with support of IBDesign Inspector. 🔶

 #### Activity Indicator